Nijisanji: 2022

 On 17 February 2022, Anycolor announced the merger of Nijisanji ID and Nijisanji KR into the main Nijisanji branch starting on 15 April 2022.
 As part of the merger, the official social media accounts of the two branches would cease operation and the ongoing audition for their latest generation for both would be cancelled.

 It was later announced that Nijisanji's VTubers would collaborate with Japanese singer Yuya Tegoshi.

 On 8 June 2022, Anycolor publicly listed on the Tokyo Stock Exchange, opening at per share.
 By 18 October 2022, the company was estimated to be worth over billion, with founder Riku Tazumi's 45% share netting him a personal wealth of roughly billion, making him Japan's youngest billionaire.

 On 13 July 2022, Anycolor announced the next wave of Virtual Talent Academy graduates to debut directly into Nijisanji.
 The new wave, "Voltaction", began their activities on 16 July 2022.

 On 24 July 2022, Iluna, the sixth wave of Nijisanji EN, debuted.
 The first English-speaking, mixed-gender wave to debut, Iluna included Maria Marionette, Kyo Kaneko, Aia Amare, Aster Arcadia, Scarle Yonaguni, and Ren Zotto.

 On 9 December 2022, XSOLEIL, the seventh wave of Nijisanji EN, debuted.
 This was the second English-speaking, mixed-gender wave to debut, and included Doppio Dropscythe, Meloco Kyoran, Hex Haywire, Kotoka Torahime, Ver Vermillion, and Zaion LanZa.

-On 14 December 2022, Anycolor announced the immediate graduation of Nijisanji EN Liver Yugo Asuma of Noctyx.
-The notice stated that Yugo's graduation was a result of discussions between the company and Yugo regarding aspects of his activities and behavior as a Liver.
-Both parties concluded that it would be best to part ways.